 Somerville Divorce Lawyer

 Divorce is an emotionally charged, complex situation that must be handled with the care and meticulous attention of an experienced Somerville divorce lawyer.
 Divorces often involve difficult issues of both facts and law, including not only factually complicated matters such as forensic accounting and real estate but also more nuanced, emotional questions regarding child custody and familial expectations.
 If you are facing divorce in New Jersey, you need a family law representative in your corner who not only knows the law and how to win in court, but who also understands your personal stake in the matter.
-Contact the Law Offices of Katherine K. Wagner to learn more about how our firm can assist you.
+Contact Katherine K. Wagner, Attorney At Law to learn more about how our firm can assist you.

 Somerville Divorce Lawyer | On Your Side

 With over 25 years of experience handling family law matters, Somerville divorce lawyer Katherine K. Wagner understands these complexities and handles each divorce case with the professionalism needed to provide you with effective, thorough representation, along with the perfect amount of personal attention to ensure your comfort throughout the entire process.
-The Law Offices of Katherine K. Wagner will ensure that your every need is looked after as she fights for your rights.
+Katherine K. Wagner, Attorney At Law will ensure that your every need is looked after as she fights for your rights.